- Bachelor: Documentation and Information Specialist, CNAM (National Conservatory of Art and Craft), Paris, France, 2004

 After my last degree, I moved to the United States in June 2005.

 I started working for the Yosemite Community College District in 2006, where I have served MJC as Library Technician before coming to work for the VPI of Columbia College.
+I am now working as Library Specialist, the Library, here, at Columbia College and I became a US citizen during Fall 2019.

 When I am not working, I am enjoying my horses, dogs and cats.
-I love long walk with my dogs, horseback riding, and horse training.
+I love long walk with my dogs, traveling, horseback riding, and horse training.